 Except as specifically set forth in this policy, McPherson College may impose discipline, up to and including termination, upon employees who engage in conduct prohibited under this policy.

 In accordance with the Drug-Free Workplace Act of 1988, any employee who is convicted of criminal conduct related to drugs in the workplace must notify McPherson College’s Human Resources Manager within five calendar days of any such conviction.

-The Drug Free Workplace Act requires McPherson College to impose a penalty on, or require satisfactory participation in a drug abuse assistance or rehabilitation program by any McPherson College employee convicted of a criminal drug statute violation in the workplace.
-Subject to the other provisions of this policy, and subject to any statutes that may be applicable (such as, for example, the American with Disabilities Act, as applicable) deciding whether to impose a penalty, or to require satisfactory participation in a drug abuse assistance or rehabilitation program, shall be at the sole discretion of McPherson College, provided, however, that the College shall endeavor to treat like cases alike and shall not engage in any legally prohibited discrimination.
+The Drug Free Workplace Act requires McPherson College to impose a penalty upon, or to require satisfactory participation in a drug abuse assistance or rehabilitation program, by any McPherson College employee convicted of a criminal drug statute violation in the workplace.
+Subject to the other provisions of this policy, and subject to any statutes that may be applicable (such as, for example, the American with Disabilities Act), deciding whether to impose a penalty or to require satisfactory participation in a drug abuse assistance or rehabilitation program shall be at the sole discretion of McPherson College, provided, however, that the College shall endeavor to treat like cases alike and shall not engage in any legally prohibited discrimination.

 Section 6: Consequences of Policy Violations

 Employees who violate this policy will be subject to appropriate disciplinary action up to and including termination.